-We addressed techniques of screening, risk factors for speech and language delay or disorders, and the role for primary care providers if screening is conducted in other venues via the following contextual questions:
+We addressed techniques of screening, risk factors for speech and language delays or disorders, and the role of primary care providers if screening is conducted in other venues via the following contextual questions:

-- 1. What are the techniques for screening for speech and language delay or disorders and do they differ by the child's age or cultural background? - 2.
-What risk factors are associated with speech and language delay or disorders? - 3.
+- 1. What are the techniques for screening for speech and language delays or disorders, and do they differ by the child's age or cultural background? - 2.
+What risk factors are associated with speech and language delays or disorders? - 3.
 What is the role of primary care providers in screening children age 5 years or younger that is performed in other venues (such as Head Start or preschool)?